biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 .. note::

-	IMPORTANT: you will need to specify a default image when you want to run nextflow -with-docker or -with-singularity and you have containers defined inside the modules
+	IMPORTANT: You have to specify a default image to run nextflow -with-docker or -with-singularity and you have to have a container(s) defined inside modules.

 EXERCISE
 ------------

-Try to make a module wrapper of the bowtie tool and change the script accordingly as the test3.
+Make a module wrapper for the bowtie tool and change the script in test3 accordingly.

 .. raw:: html